How To Talk To Your Child About The Coronavirus

 - Why can’t I go to school?

-- Why can’t I play water Holi?
+- Why can’t I play with my friends?

 Each child might have their own concerns and worries, depending on what they have been exposed to in school, social media, or elsewhere.
 If your child does express worry, don’t brush it aside by saying things like: